Skip to main content

 A: Enable debug mode during SDK initialization:

-var trackierConfig = new TrackierConfig(key, TrackierEnvironment.Development);
+var appTroveConfig = new AppTroveConfig(key, AppTroveEnvironment.Development);

 // Debug logging is automatically enabled in development environment